Caps of the Soviet Army

 The first general-unique cap established for the Red Army; this style cap remained essentially unchanged through 1954.
 This is a Rifle Troops/Justice Service general's service cap from the ww2.ru site - with a khaki crown and red band and piping.
 A round M40 cockade and gilt filigree cords are attached to the band.
 The visor is black painted fiberboard of a rounded shape; which was used concurrently with spade-shaped visors by Army generals during this period.

-Similar khaki service caps with magenta bands and piping were authorized for Special Troops and Intendance generals; with black velvet bands and red piping for Tank and Artillery generals; and green bands with red piping for medical and veterinary generals.
+Similar khaki service caps but with magenta bands and piping were authorized for Special Troops and Intendance generals; with black velvet bands and red piping for Tank and Artillery generals; and green bands with red piping for medical and veterinary generals.

 This general's white summer service cap was authorized for Tank and Artillery generals, as the black velvet band signifies.
 While regulations called for a white cover pulled over the khaki service cap (like the Navy had long used), the crown of this particular cap from the antiqrussia.ru site is permanent.
 The M40 cockade, gilt cords and black fiberboard visor are as for the khaki-topped service cap.
 White topped caps would remain in use until 1958; although they would change cockades in 1955.